doserjef/rFIA_web/content/tutorial/basicAnalysis.md

 ## _**Visualization**_
 Now that we have produced some estimates, we should translate them into plots so we can easily see the status and trends in our selected forest attributes.
-Using `plotFIA`, we can easily produce (1) simple or grouped time series plots, (2) simple or grouped plots with a user defined x-axis (e.g. size class), and (3) spatial choropleth maps (see [Incorporating Spatial Data] ( {{< ref "/tutorial/spatial.md" >}} )).
+Using `plotFIA`, we can easily produce (1) simple or grouped time series plots, (2) simple or grouped plots with a user defined x-axis (e.g., size class), and (3) spatial choropleth maps (see [Incorporating Spatial Data] ( {{< ref "/tutorial/spatial.md" >}} )).

 #### Time Series Plots
 By default, `plotFIA` will produce time series plots if you produced estimates for more than one reporting year and do not specify a non-temporal x-axis.
 To produce a grouped time series, simply hand the grouping variables to the `grp` argument of `plotFIA` (should correspond with the `grpBy` argument of estimating function).